Chaitalykundu/Data-Engineer/07-DBT/Theory/04-Core Concepts/07-Source.md

 # How to Define a Source

-## 1. Create a sources block in your schema.yml (or .yml file in models/ folder):
+## 1. Create a sources block in your schema.yml (or .yml file in models/ folder)

 ```yml
 version: 2